 Here is a breakdown at the accuracy vs time tradeoff of each method:

 Which method is best?

 Or you can do the other 2 methods for free with our simulator.
-There is even a trick to make the ‘sim all combinations’ option speedier if you have access to more than 1 computer.

 Let’s take a more in-depth look at each method…